Click Here To Join Our Telegram Channel for FREE daily tutorials!

 A man could subsist entirely on pemmican, drawing on the fat for energy, the protein for strength and vitamins for health.
-There are a few cases in history of people living for months (in good health) only out of pemmican.
+There are a few cases in history of people living for months in good health with only pemmican.

 So, it’s easy to understand why I choose pemmican as the ultimate survival-superfood.